teeteeteeteetee/adobe-discord-rpc/GUIDE.md

 		- 2021(early)/2020(late): `HKEY_CURRENT_USER/Software/Adobe/CSXS.10`
 		- 2020(early)/2019: `HKEY_CURRENT_USER/Software/Adobe/CSXS.9`
-		- (If there's multiple CSX numbers in Registry Editor then create one for them for all)
+		- (If there's multiple CSX numbers in Registry Editor then create one for them for all) Create a string value called "PlayerDebugMode" and put "1" as value
    - **MacOS:**:
    	In the terminal write
    		- 2021(late): `defaults write com.adobe.CSXS.11 PlayerDebugMode 1`
    		- 2021(early)/2020(late): `defaults write com.adobe.CSXS.10 PlayerDebugMode 1`
 		- 2020(early)/2019: `defaults write com.adobe.CSXS.9 PlayerDebugMode 1`
-		- I recommend writing all of them in terminal
+		- I recommend writing all of them in terminal Application should be added into accessibility under the system preference [ref](https://cdn.discordapp.com/attachments/861647140937400380/861740220869640233/unknown.png)

-3. Create a string value called "PlayerDebugMode" and put "1" as value
+3.
 4. Open any Adobe app that supports this extension.
 5. On the top of the window, go to `Window > Extensions > Discord Rich Presence`